Lauren Samblanet published Announcing the participants in Foundations for Racial Equity in Blog 2021-04-29 09:59:30 -0400

 Membership & Program Coordinator

 Myassa is the Membership and Program Coordinator.
-She has gained her administrative and coordination skills within different areas of employment like the school system, working for government agencies and property management (to name a few).
+She gained her administrative and coordination skills working in various sectors including the school system, government agencies and property management (to name a few).
 She first experienced working with nonprofit organizations in 2008 when she interned with a grant organization at The Executive Office of The Mayor.
-This sparked a passion within her to become more involved with human rights especially in regard to Women’s Empowerment, Youth and Child Development and Racial Equity.
+This sparked a passion within her to become more involved with human rights especially in regard to women’s empowerment, youth and child development and racial equity.
 She is currently building a women’s support group that promotes positive relationships between women, community outreach and personal development.

 She is a DC Native.
 She enjoys spending time with her children and close friends and creative outlets like painting, singing, tattooing and writing.